-Olympism for Humanity (O4H) is an Olympic Studies Champions of Change Academy, Research Center and an Academic Diplomacy global network, with expertise in applying Olympism for Social Innovation, Global Education and Sustainable Development ventures in fragile regions and communities in need across continents.
+Olympism for Humanity (O4H) is a Champions of Change Olympic Studies Center with expertise in Olympism in Action applied research, academic teaching, capacity building and data-driven programming in fragile regions and communities in need across continents.

-Our 30 years academic expertise is centered on Olympism for Humanity in Action: actualizing, in other words, data driven Sport for Development and Olympism in Society ventures across communities in need.
-Olympism For Humanity conducts original applied research and provides professional development training and capacity building, mentoring, organization and other services to academic agencies, individuals and organizations in order to support purpose-driven peacebuilding and sustainable development venture across domains.Our pioneer theoretically informed community-based learning model, aim to embrace and optimize the impact and the essence of the Olympic Heritage and ideals, which is “to unleash and actualize human creativity and full potential “.
+Our 30 years data driven transdisciplinary academic expertise and field programming is centered on Olympism for Humanity in Action: the intersection of Olympic Heritage, Peacebuilding, Democracy Actualization and Sustainable Development applied research and programming (Lyras, 2003, 2007, 2020, 2021).
+Actualizing, in other words, the richness of the Olympic Heritage into operationalized data driven Sport for Development and Olympism in Society ventures across communities in need.
+Olympism For Humanity conducts original applied research and provides professional development training and capacity building, mentoring, organization and other services to academic agencies, individuals and organizations in order to support purpose-driven peacebuilding and sustainable development venture across domains.Our pioneer theoretically informed community-based learning model, aims to preserve and optimize the impact and the essence of the Olympic Heritage and ideals, which is to promote Peace and Democracy – and “to unleash and actualize human creativity and full potential “ (Lyras, 2020, 2021).

-More recently, Olympism for Humanity (O4H), the Center for Intercultural Education and Development (CEID) at Georgetown University and the International Olympic Academy, joined forces to launch a new Certificate Program and a global Academic Diplomacy venture that aims to prepare global citizens to serve and lead change in our troubled world.
-The CIED-O4H Georgetown University Certificate Program is a hybrid Olympism in Action online and onsite immersive experience for future leaders and includes webinars, in-class workshops and lectures.
-The vision is to develop “Champions of Change” across the globe with knowledge and tools on how to effectively design and deliver conflict transformation, social innovation and climate action ventures, inspired and guided by the universality of the Olympic and World Cultural heritage, grounded on solid and scientific Olympism in Action skills and competencies .
+More recently, Olympism for Humanity (O4H), the Center for Intercultural Education and Development (CEID) at Georgetown University and the International Olympic Academy, joined forces to launch a new Certificate Program and a global Academic Diplomacy venture that aims to prepare global citizens to serve, lead and Champion Change in our troubled world.
+The CIED-O4H Georgetown University Certificate Program is a hybrid Olympism in Action – Champions of Change online and onsite immersive experience for future leaders and includes webinars, in-class workshops and lectures.
+The vision is to develop Peace and Democracy “Champions of Change” across the globe with knowledge and tools on how to effectively design and deliver conflict transformation, social innovation and climate action ventures, inspired and guided by the universality of the Olympic and World Cultural heritage, grounded on solid and scientific Olympism in Action skills and competencies .
 Successful participants can qualify for a follow up cycle of advanced training, which will take part in the USA, Greece, Cyprus, France, Japan and across fragile regions and communities.